Axinom/mosaic-media-template/README.md

 and is also possible to be changed later still.

 After hitting 'Proceed', the environment will be created and the 'Environment Connection' screen will show up.
+If you need to regenerate the values, there are 'Re-Generate All Connection' button.
 You can use this screen to retrieve all the information you need for connecting the media-template solution to the created environment.